Oblioio/DuneBuggyAR/shared/README.md

 # SHARED

-This folder contains code that is reused across all of the platforms.
+This folder contains code that is reused across all of the platforms. "shared_lensStudio.js" "shared_sparkAR.js" and "shared_web.js" are used by rollup to create the file that is written to each project folder.

 # Terrain Heights